drj11/sixtyforth/README.md

 Welcome to SixtyForth, `64th` for short.

-SixtyForth a 64-bit implementation of FORTH written in 64-bit Intel assembler.
+SixtyForth is a 64-bit implementation of FORTH written in 64-bit Intel assembler.

-The SixtyForth language is
-inspired by traditional Forth implementations, but is also ultimately intended to implement the ANSI Forth standard (1994 edition).
+SixtyForth implements the ANSI Forth standard (1994 edition).

-It does not yet implement the standard.
+The CORE word set is present.

 In this implementation a cell is 64-bits wide, and signed integers are represented in 2's complement.